Community Development Program

-- Enable inter-cultural exchange which benefits both students and international volunteers alike
+- Create inter-cultural understanding which benefits both residents and international volunteers alike.

 How You Can Help

-Volunteers on this program will contribute in a number of ways and can expect to undertake the following tasks:
+Volunteers on this program will participate in a variety of tasks and could expect to:

-Love Volunteers welcomes all those 18 years and over who wish to assist in the ongoing support and development of marginalized and at-risk children of Cochabamba, Bolivia.
-This highly interactive and varied project does not require participants to have a background in the field of childcare, as there are many ways you can assist.
-However, volunteers with suitable education, qualifications or experience are highly sought after.
-Regardless, a volunteer’s individual role can often be tailored to suit their particular skills and interests.
-Volunteers on this project will need an understanding of Spanish in order to communicate effectively.
+Love Volunteers welcomes all those 18 years and over who wish to help create a brighter future for people living in marginalized communities of Tanzania.
+While this project is best suited to those pursuing a career in the fields of anthropology, social work, social entrepreneurship and/or economics, volunteers who simply wish to be involved in a more ‘varied’ project are also welcomed as there are many ways you can assist and individual projects can often be tailored to suit the particular skills and interests or each participant.
 Importantly, all applicants must first and foremost have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation:

 - Police check

 Situated in northern Tanzania, Arusha is the capital of the Arusha Region and is surrounded by some of Africa’s most famous landscapes and national parks.
 Situated below Mount Meru on the eastern edge of the eastern branch of the Great Rift Valley, it has a mild climate and is close to Serengeti, Ngorongoro Crater, Lake Manyara, Olduvai Gorge, Tarangire National Park, and Mount Kilimanjaro, as well as having its own Arusha National Park on Mount Meru.